-Unhelpful Ways of Speaking Up
+Be Aware of Unhelpful Ways of Speaking Up

-Being assertive does not involve being submissive, aggressive, passive-aggressive or manipulative.
-These ways of speaking up (in others or yourself) are not helpful.
+Learn how to spot these ways of speaking up (in others or even in yourself) and why they are not helpful.

 Passive or Submissive: Giving in to someone else's needs or wants while not valuing your rights or needs.
-Passive people are too nice and want to please other people so much they do not get their own needs met.
+Passive people are too nice and want to please other people so much that they do not get their own needs met.